• Free shipping

 Reduce structure-borne noise

-The difference between sound insulation and sound absorption?
+What is the difference between sound insulation and sound absorption?

 Sound insulation depends on various factors, including the thickness of the material, its density, and its ability to absorb sound.